Start and Stop Azure WVD (Windows Virtual Desktop) Session Hosts11 Dec 2020

 |When demand grows||Scale out a.k.a. “horizontal scaling” i.e. launch more||Scale up a.k.a “vertical scaling” i.e. resize and relaunch|

-The quickest way to get a feel for whether an EC2 instance is correctly specified is to click the Monitoring tab while viewing the instance in the AWS Console:
+a.
+The quickest way to check if the EC2 instance is correctly specified is to use the AWS console.
+You can click the Monitoring tab while viewing the instance.

-Many of the most powerful strategies you can use to reduce your AWS EC2 bill involve targeting some EC2 instances and not others.
+Many of the most powerful strategies you can use to reduce EC2 costs involve targeting some EC2 instances and not others.
 For example, only targeting:

 Tagging is so important — for cost optimization, but also for security, compliance and devops productivity — that GorillaStack has released an open source tool that anyone can use to tag their AWS resources.